yamf225hi/ALGO_PROGRAMMING_MTH4300COPY/class_notes/18_maps/readme.md

 ## Practice Examples
 1. Use a map to solve the following problem: Given an integer array ```nums```, return true if any value appears more than once in the array, otherwise return false.
+2. Based on the open addressing hash table example, implement a hash table using quadratic probing.
+Do the same for double hashing.